jhw2167/MCM_001_HBs-Ore-Cluster-and-Regen/README.md

 ## Configuration

 The .toml file configures general settings for the mod and allows you to set DEFAULT parameters for the clusters.
 However, to configure individual clusters, you will need to specify the JSON configuration in a seperate file.
 See the configs/ folder above for samples.

+**For a list of popular biomes from popular mods, see the configs folder in my github and look for biomes.json**

 ```json
 {